In 1980, R.C., “Funkytown” by Lipps Inc peaked at number one on the pop singles chart.

 In 1986, “Wild Child” by W.A.S.P. peaked at number 71 on the U.K. pop singles chart.

-In 1986, “You Can't Blame Love” by Thomas And Taylor peaked at number 53 on the U.K. pop singles chart.
+In 1986, “You Can't Blame Love” by Thomas and Taylor peaked at number 53 on the U.K. pop singles chart.

-In 1986, “Absolutely” by Eurogliders peaked at number 29 on the Australian pop singles chart.
+In 1980, ✪✪ “Theme From 'M*A*S*H' (Suicide Is Painless)” by The MASH peaked at number 1 on the U.K. pop singles chart.

 In 1980, “Gonna Get Along Without Ya Now / Your Love” by Viola Wills peaked at number 37 on the Australian pop singles chart.